PHaroZ/arduino-snap/README.md

 ```

 ## Complete example
-For a complete example see sample.cpp (rename it as "main.cpp" to launch it) : a single arduino MEGA wich communicate with itself other diffrent Serial implentation.
+For a complete example see sexamples/sample.cpp : a single arduino MEGA wich communicate with itself other diffrent Serial implentation.